 Example: The University of Florida is a top-10 public university.

 Always a numeral.

 When referring to the U.S. News ranking, use the full and correct name: the U.S. News & World Report Best Colleges ranking.
-Within that ranking is the list of Top Public Schools (note capitalization), in which UF tied for the No. 9 spot with UC Irvine and UC San Diego.
+Within that ranking is the list of Top Public Schools (note capitalization), in which UF tied for the No. 6 spot with the University of California – Santa Barbara.